MA History of Philosophy

 The MA History of Philosophy involves one year's full-time study, or two years' part-time.
 It is a 'taught' Master's programme.
 The aim is upon developing philosophical skills and increasing the breadth of knowledge of different areas of philosophy, rather than pursuing original research.
 This degree in particular focuses upon philosophical themes as they have been developed throughout history.
 A dissertation provides an opportunity to realize these aims in greater depth.

 Taught modules - requirements

-The remaining 60 credits will then come from a dissertation of around 10,000 words, on an approved topic in the History of Philosophy, to be completed over the Summer at the end of the programme.
-Students who complete all requirements of the programme with the exception of the dissertation are entitled to exit with a Postgraduate Diploma in the History Philosophy.
+The remaining 60 credits will then come from a dissertation of around 10,000 words, on an approved topic in the History of Philosophy, to be completed over the summer at the end of the programme.

 To view the Programme Approval Form (full programme regulations, also known as the PAF), visit the Quality and Academic Support Office webpages.